 In the market for a new vacuum cleaner?
 We have found the best hoovers available.
-Some of the vacuum cleaners we've looked at recently have brilliant problem-solving features that make cleaning much easier.
+Some of the vacs we've looked at recently have brilliant problem-solving features that make cleaning much easier.
 So, if you have issues with your current vac, you'll definitely find a solution in the round-up that follows.

 When you check out our round-up, you'll notice that now our top-rated vacuum cleaners are all cordless.
 That's not only because cordless cleaners can do pretty much everything that a corded cleaner can, but also because that's where companies are focusing their energies - so that's where the innovations are.

 At least three of the cordless vacuum cleaners in our top ten would be highly recommended even for people with very large homes.
 A vacuum cleaner with a removable, rechargeable lithium-ion battery is key to making a cordless work for you if you live in a big place.
 However, we'd recommend you invest in a second battery so you don't run out of juice mid-clean.

-If you want some tips on specs and terminology to help you make your choice, have a look at the guide that follows after our top ten rundown.
-And if you'd like to see more budget-friendly options, check out our round-up of the best vacuum cleaner deals currently available, if you know what you want and are in search of a discount.
+If you want some tips on specs, features and terminology to help you make your choice, have a look at the guide that follows after our top ten rundown.
+And if you'd like to see more budget-friendly options, check out our round-up of the best cheap vacuum cleaners.

 The best vacuum cleaners